Skip to content

 mb_size = np.sum(self.markov_boundary_matrix[var_to_check_arr], axis=1)

-sort_indices = np.argsort(mb_size)
+sort_indices = np.argsort(mb_size, kind='stable')

 sorted_var_arr = var_to_check_arr[sort_indices]